dylancunliffe/dylancunliffe.github.io/_posts/2025-11-23-jetson-intersection.md

 ### Behavior summary

-1. When YOLO detects vehicles on the side street, a car request is latched.
+1. When YOLO detects vehicles on the side street, a car request is created.
 The main road completes the minimum green, then transitions to side green.
 Side green is extended adaptively while vehicles are present (up to a max).
 2. Pedestrian button latches a guaranteed pedestrian time; if cars are present, the pedestrian waits until safe.
 3. Uses atomic file writes to prevent race conditions between detector and controller.